 My Rankings Decreased.
 What Should I Do?
 An Actionable Guide

-1. Check whether you have ‘Manual Actions’ penalties in your Google Webmaster Tools.
+1. Check whether you have ‘Manual Actions’ penalties in your Google Search Console.

-The manual action viewer in Google Webmaster Tools shows information about actions taken by the manual webspam team that directly affect that site’s ranking in Google’s web search results.
+The manual action viewer in Google Search Console shows information about actions taken by the manual webspam team that directly affect that site’s ranking in Google’s web search results.
 There are 5 types of reported spam techniques:

 - User-generated spam (comment spam)